The ’12AX7′ Tube

-The 12AX7 is a miniature high-mu twin triode each section of which has an individual cathode connection.
+The 12AX7 is a miniature high-mu twin triode.
 This tube is especially suited for use in resistance-coupled voltage amplifiers, phase inverters, multivibrators and numerous industrial control circuits where high voltage gain is desired.
 A centre tapped heater permits operation of the tube from a 6.3V or a 12.6V heater supply.
-The 12AX7 is typically used as a class-A amplifier in the hi-fi, guitar and professional line and microphone preamps.
+The 12AX7 is typically used as a class-A amplifier in the hi-fi, professional line and microphone preamps and is usually, always found in the preamp sections of tube guitar amps including Fender, Marshall, Boogie and Soldano.
+This tube is used a lot for that purpose and is an essential ingredient to the rock guitar sound, pretty much defining the sound of rock guitar from the 1950s to today.
+The tube requires a noval nine-contact socket and may be mounted in any position.

 12AX7 tube equivalents

 - ECC83: This is the identical European equivalent of the 12AX7.
 ECC83 tubes manufactured by Mullard, Telefunken, Amperex and Siemens are sought after.
 Telefunken tubes have a diamond shape molded into the glass on the bottom center of the tube.
-The most desirable of the Telefunken ECC83 tubes is the “smoothplate” or “flatplate” versions.
+The most desirable of the Telefunken ECC83 tubes is the “smooth-plate” or “flat-plate” versions.
 Amperex and Mullard tubes have a pair of alpha-numeric date codes printed in dark grey near the bottom of the tube.
-The older Mullard logo that looks like a shield, especially with the letters “BVA” below it.
+The older Mullard logo that looks like a shield, especially with the letters “BVA” (short for British radio and Valve manufacturers’ Association) below it.
 Look out for for the Mullard “10M” series of ECC83 tubes in the distinctive royal purple and gold boxes.
 These sweet tubes were factory screened for a 10,000 hour heater life, matching internal triodes, and low noise, rather like the Telefunken ECC803S tubes.
 The 10M Master Series has gold plated pins, and the 10M Concert Series has standard pins.
 Demand and scarcity has driven the price of these tubes to record heights.
 The 1950s versions of Mullard and Amperex (and some rare Siemens) tubes often had long narrow plates, with D or square getters, and are the scarcest and finest sounding of these two brands.

 - 7025: This is the low noise, “industrial” version of the 12AX7.
 This has a spiral wound filament which reduces hum and noise.
 These are usually the best choice for demanding hi-fi applications, although the premium brands and blackplate types also have very low noise.